Introduction State of Digital Wallets

 - Business & Markets – where organizations can focus efforts to explore and build capabilities.

 - The Upcoming Wallet Wars – we’ll introduce the idea that the Digital Wallet space will see activity similar to the early browser wars where vendors and consortia battle things out to win your business and use.

 2.2.
 Report/Project Approach

 The market requirements for Digital Wallets were researched and determined to be quite broad.
-The project team engaged in the research report realized that the broad discussions about Digital Wallets needed more depth and more breadth as many communities use the term “wallet” and “Digital Wallet” quite differently.
+The project team engaged in the research report realized that the general discussions about Digital Wallets needed more depth and breadth as many communities use the term “wallet” and “Digital Wallet” quite differently.
 The project sponsors recognized that the community needed a beginning point for discussion.